Infrastructure

 The project got underway in December last year – after a six-year delay.

-Initially, the idea was to build the airport on a 600-acre parcel of land in Pipeline on Nairobi-Nakuru highway, but the plan was abandoned after Nema declined to approve the project on grounds that the site lays on a flamingo migratory route.
+Initially, the idea was to build the airport on a 600-acre parcel of land in Pipeline on the Nairobi-Nakuru highway, but the plan was abandoned after Nema declined to approve the project on grounds that the site lays on a flamingo migratory route.

 The county later proposed two other sites: Naivasha and Njoro.
 The Naivasha site was found to be an inappropriate choice while the latter was rejected due to poor terrain.

-The project fizzled out until 2017 when a group of wealthy investors began pushing for construction of the airport as a means to boost tourism and flower exports in the region.
+The project fizzled out until 2017 when a group of wealthy investors began pushing for the construction of the airport as a means to boost tourism and flower exports in the region.

 Led by their spokesman Shadrack Koskei, the investors asked the county government to liaise with the respective authorities to revive the project that was first announced in 2004.